MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboards.md

 :::image type="content" source="media/adx-dashboards/auto-refresh-times.png" alt-text="Screenshot of the different time intervals available in auto refresh in dashboards.":::

 However, database editors may want to limit the minimum refresh rate so as to reduce the cluster load.
-When the minimum refresh rate is set, database users can't set a refresh rate lower than the set rate.
+When the minimum refresh rate is set, database users can't set a refresh rate lower than the minimum.

 1. Select the **More menu [...]** > **Auto refresh**.